-Status of Flagship Programmes and Project
+Status of Flagship Programmes and Projects

 The government allocated GHS9.24 billion for the implementation of the sixteen flagship projects in 2024 from GHS8.9 billion in 2023 representing 3.8 percent increment.
-An amount of GHS7.31 billion was released by Controller and Accountant Generals'Department to the implementing agencies
+An amount of GHS7.31 billion was released by Controller and Accountant Generals' Department to the implementing agencies

 Infrastructure for Poverty Eradication Programme, Water and Sanitation, Railways Development, Fish Landing sites, Regional Reorganisation and Development, LEAP, Nursing Trainee Allowances and 1D1F Initiative experienced declines in the budgetary allocation.
-Some of the major challenges included non-availability of data on government flagship projects and programmes and delay in submission of reports on government flagship projects and programmes.
+Some of the major challenges included non-availability of data on government flagship programmes and projects and delay in submission of reports on government flagship programmes and projects.
 NDPC and MoF should collaborate with the various implementing institutions to ensure timely submission of data; assess the targets of PIM indicators; improve project targeting, design, preparation, delivery and reporting.